Stop retyping recipes

 Don't

-Don't triple or quadruple a single substitute type
+Don't automatically multiply a single substitute type

 Don't try to adapt angel food cake, chiffon cake, or custards with substitutes